Krithi Karanth

-Krithi Karanth is the Chief Conservation Scientist and Director at the Centre for Wildlife Studies (CWS), Bangalore, India and an Adjunct faculty member of the Nicholas School at Duke University in the United States and the National Centre for Biological Sciences in India.
+Krithi Karanth is a conservation biologist who is chief conservation scientist and director at the Centre for Wildlife Studies (CWS), Bangalore, India and an adjunct faculty member of the Nicholas School at Duke University in the United States and the National Centre for Biological Sciences in India.

 Karanth is a National Geographic Explorer, and has received multiple awards for her research, conservation and educational work, including the 2025 John P. McNulty Prize and the 2019 Women of Discovery Awards.
-She was the first Indian and Asian woman to receive the 2021 ‘Wild Innovator Award’.
-This award from the WILD ELEMENTS Foundation is given to innovators, advocates and partners to “disrupt the status quo and identify solutions to global sustainability and conservation”.
+She was the first Indian and Asian woman to receive the 2021 Wild Innovator Award.
+This award from the Wild Elements Foundation is given to innovators, advocates and partners to "disrupt the status quo and identify solutions to global sustainability and conservation".

 Early life and education

 Krithi Karanth grew up in Karnataka, India, in the Western Ghats, where her father, conservation biologist K. Ullas Karanth studies tigers.
 She saw her first tiger on a field trip at the age of three.
 At a young age, she learned how to track tigers and to set camera traps.
 Her mother Prathibha Karanth worked as a professor at the SRC Institute of Speech and Hearing, Bangalore.

-Karanth has earned a B.S (Environmental Science) and B.A degrees (Geography) from the University of Florida (2001), a Master's in Environmental Science (M.E.Sc) from Yale University (2003), and a Ph.D in Environmental Science and Policy from Duke University (2008).
+Karanth has a B.S (Environmental Science) and B.A degrees (Geography) from the University of Florida (2001), a Master's in Environmental Science (M.E.Sc) from Yale University (2003), and a Ph.D in Environmental Science and Policy from Duke University (2008).
 Karanth did postdoctoral work at Columbia University from 2009-2010.
 In her doctoral thesis, Karanth studied the extinction of species of large mammals in India.
 This work was published in Proceedings of The Royal Society of London in 2010.